An Efficient and Flexible Spike Train Model via Empirical Bayes: Discussion and Conclusion

-The neural computation community has shown great interest in multivariate regression methods which can provide a clear view of the nature of relationships, using both linear and nonlinear effects. \cite{linderman2014discovering} developed a fully Bayes inference method for NB responses which yields shrinkage for all of the hyperparameters.
-However, applying fully Bayes approaches to hierarchical models is computationally intensive.
+The bio-signal processing community has shown great interest in multivariate regression methods~\cite{schmidt2011estimating,giurcuaneanu2014new,dai2015generalized,rangayyan2015biomedical,sheikhattar2016recursive}.
+These methods can provide a clear view of the nature of neuronal interactions.
+Linderman \emph{et al.}~\cite{linderman2016bayesian} developed a fully Bayesian inference method for Negative Binomial responses that yields regularized estimations for all of the hyperparameters.
+Although it can have uncertainties (probability distributions) on all the parameters, applying fully Bayesian approaches to hierarchical models is computationally intensive.
 As an alternative, empirical Bayes can provide a bias-variance trade-off which can achieve a small mean square error at a lower computational cost.
-To estimate the unknown parameters of the model, \cite{paninski2004maximum} has successfully used maximum likelihood estimation, but when the data length is small, the estimation becomes biased.
-The \textbf{SODS} estimator developed here, to find the latent interactions between neural populations, combines both of the above methods.
-It has the benefit of providing a shrinkage estimator for NB responses, whilst not needing the intensive computation of fully Bayes inference.
+To estimate the unknown parameters of the model, Paninski \emph{et al.}~\cite{paninski2004maximum} used maximum likelihood estimation, but when the dataset is small, the estimation becomes biased. \textit{The ``$\SODS$" estimator developed here, to model over-dispersed spiking behaviour and extract latent interactions among neural populations, combines both of the above methods}.
+It has the benefit of providing a bias-variance trade-off estimator for Negative Binomial responses, while not needing the intensive computation of fully Bayesian inference.